Krishnadasi (2016 TV series): Synopsis

-Krishndasi is a love story caught in the backdrop of hatred and conflict due to Aradhya's lineage of a Devdasi family and her connection with Aryan's Rao family, whose family holds a grudge against Aradhya's family due to some hidden past.
+Krishndasi is a love story told in the backdrop of hatred and conflict due to Aradhya's lineage of a Devdasi family and her connection with Aryan's Rao family, whose family holds a grudge against Aradhya's family due to some hidden past.
 It is set in the small hamlet of Krishnavati, where Devdasi custom prevails amid poverty.

 After initially hating each other, Aradhya and Aryan fall in love with each other and get married.
 It is later revealed that Aradhya is in fact the Rao family's daughter and Aryan is the Devdasi family's son.
 Devdasi Kumudini had swapped Aradhya and Aryan at their birth.
 Aradhya and Aryan try to unite their families.
 They separate due to misunderstandings but soon reunite.
 Somehow completing its journey this show ends.